Pharmaceutical Sciences, M.S.

 Requirement for All Degrees

 A Plan of Study approved by the student’s advisor must be submitted for approval to the Director of Graduate Studies before the student registers for his or her 12th semester hour.
 The Plan of Study is a student’s “blueprint” for completing graduation requirements.
-Students must also have a thesis committee (M.S.) consisting of no fewer than three faculty (including the student’s advisor) assembled by the end of their first year.
-Students must meet with their committees at least once within their first year and at least once per semester (excluding the defense) in subsequent years.

 M.S.
-Degree Requirements for Thesis Option
+Degree Requirements for Pharmaceutical Sciences Research Emphasis (Thesis) Option

 • Students must complete the graduate coursework as noted in the following section, including MSPS 699 Thesis.
 The maximum number of credits that may be earned for the thesis is 12 hours.